Spokane’s Best Neighborhoods –

 Uniform street trees are abundant in the Corbin Park Neighborhood.

 Corbin’s walkability is perfect for a nice stroll, bike ride, or run.
-Aside from the park, however, there are not a whole lot of places to walk to.
+Aside from the park, however, the only other place to walk to is the commercial corridor of Division Street, which is one of Spokane’s busiest.

 The Corbin Park Neighborhood has two big challenges and both will take significant effort to overcome.
 The first is developing an organized strategy that begins to spread the nearly flawless neighborhood characteristics of Corbin outward into the blocks surrounding it.
 Trimming back creeping blight will take a significant effort from City Hall and happens mostly on a home by home basis.
 The most traditional tool for this job is organizing a community development corporation (CDC) and allowing neighborhood citizens to hold the majority of board seats.
 The good news?
 Most of those old blighted homes have every bit the potential to stand on par with Corbin’s well-kept Victorians.
-It’s amazing how far a paint job, basic yard care, and a couple new street trees can go toward turning the downward spiral of a city block around.
+It’s amazing how far a paint job, basic yard care, and a couple new street trees can go toward curing blight.

 Corbin Neighborhood’s second big challenge is Division Street – a strip mall strewn traffic nightmare that forms Corbin’s eastern boundary.
 Developing strategies to mitigate traffic congestion that may short-cut through the neighborhood, and ensuring surface parking lots don’t creep into the boundary reaches of Corbin will take a proactive strategy from neighborhood residents.